bg-write/chatGPT-cheatsheet/README.md

 ### Python Examples

-- Write a python function for generating a random password
+- Write a python function for generating a random password.
   - What does [line of code I don't understand] do in this code?
   - What is the time complexity of this function?
   - Write unit tests for this function.